 FY 2023-2024

-Operating Activities

-by Department

 Operations attributable to the treatment, distribution and disposal of recycled water are managed by both the Collection System (CS) and Wastewater Treatment Plant (WWTP) departments.
 As one of the District's core functions, the expenses of recycled water processes are shown separately.